wrapl/minilang/docs/library/method.rst

 :mini:`fun method::context(): method::context`
    Returns a new context for method definitions.
 The new context will inherit methods definitions from the current context.

-:mini:`meth method::define(Type: type, Types: type, ..., ..?: any, Function: function): Function`
-   Adds a new type signature and associated function to :mini:`Method`.
-If the last argument is :mini:`..` then the signature is variadic.
-Method definitions using :mini:`meth` are translated into calls to :mini:`method::set`.